erinnaw/Game-Session-Maker/README.md

 ![alt Manage your schedules](/README_images/4.JPG)

-- **Edit your Profile**: Change your avator image, first name, last name, email and password.
-User ID and Username cannot be changed.
+- **Edit your Profile**: Change your avator image, first name, last name and password.
+User ID, Email and Username cannot be changed.
 - **Drag and Drop Images**: Drag and drop your avator image onto the outlined box.

 ![alt Manage your schedules](/README_images/2.JPG)